 All students are required to take AMST 501, Methods in American Studies, and AMST 502, Research and Writing in American Studies.
-Additional coursework will be selected from the list of American Studies courses (see Additional Courses in American Studies).
+Additional coursework will be selected from by the student in conjunction with his or her committee chair and committee members.

 All students must declare a major field of emphasis, by the third semester of study.
 The major field will normally require at least 12 credits of coursework.
 The major fields are: